Post Office update - February 2021

 If you're outside your fixed contract period, you can cancel your Post Office broadband contract for free.
 You will need to provide at least 15 days' notice of cancellation.

-To cancel Post Office call 0345 600 3210 8am to 8pm, Monday to Saturday and 9am to 6pm, Sundays.
+To cancel Post Office call 0345 600 3210.
 Be clear about your intention to leave, but be prepared to speak to a retentions team who will try to keep your business.
-If the main reason you’re leaving is cost it’s worth at least hearing them out as they may offer you a better deal.
+If the main reason you're leaving is the cost, it's worth at least hearing them out as they may offer you a better deal.
 If you'd like more information about contacting Post Office, including numbers and email addresses, check out our Post Office Broadband customer service page.

 Cancelling Post Office broadband if you're still in contract